-State law requires agencies to produce planning and programming documents for information technology projects costing greater than \$250,000.
+State law requires agencies to produce planning and programming documents for information technology (IT) projects costing greater than \$250,000.
 These documents allow for resources scheduling, funds management and program coordination.

 The Kansas Information Technology Office (KITO) supports the statutory responsibilities of the executive, judicial, and legislative branch Chief Information Technology Officers (CITOs) and the Chief Information Technology Architect (CITA).
 The 17-member Information Technology Executive Council (ITEC) is responsible for approval and maintenance of all information technology policies, IT project management procedures, the statewide technical architecture, and the strategic information management plan.
-The Information Technology Advisory Board, or ITAB, as it is more commonly known, functions as a technical resource to the Chief Information Technology Officer, or CITO for the Executive Branch of state government.
+The Information Technology Advisory Board (ITAB) functions as a technical resource to the CITO for the Executive Branch of state government.
 ITAB includes senior managers of state information technology organizations.